-The 1970s resource estimates by the United States Geological Survey indicated that low-to medium-temperature geothermal resources are located widely throughout the USA, but many of them were not economic.
+In the 1970s resource estimates by the United States Geological Survey indicated that low to medium temperature geothermal resources are widely spread in the USA, but many of these were not economic.
 Given the escalating cost of competing fossil fuels since then, a re-evaluation of the nature, extent, and economic potential of these resources would be prudent.

-There are considerable known conventional high-temperature geothermal resources in the western states, and also in Hawaii and Alaska.
-Most are associated with young volcanic rocks, which should be attractive targets for the generation of electric power.
-In some of these locations geothermal production is already taking place, including California where 5% of the installed electrical generating capacity is geothermal.
+There are considerable known conventional high-temperature geothermal resources in the western states, uPPTALNING, as well as in Hawaii and Alaska, mostly associated with young volcanic rocks, which should be attractive targets for the generation of electric power.
+In some of these places there is already geothermal production, including in California where 5% of the installed electrical generating capacity is geothermal.
 More effort is evidently needed to remove technical, regulatory, environmental, and fiscal barriers to the further economic development of these resources.